SFHL/FHL/SC. Small Collections

 Dates: 1845-1851 & n.d

 Abstract This collection contains family papers and correspondence of Enos and Hannah Sharpless including two copy books of the latter.
 The letters primarily concern family matters.
-Two documents of note are a letter from Johnson Knight concerning the Quaker testimony on slavery and a pass issued for a slave bought by Enos Sharpless to be liberated.
+Two documents of note are a letter from Johnson Knight concerning the Quaker testimony on slavery and a pass issued for an enslaved person bought by Enos Sharpless in order to be liberated.